 - Help the bride bustle, change outfits, etc., as needed.
 Make yourself ready and available during transitions throughout the day so you can help the bride easily change out of one outfit to another, bustle her dress, or, when the time arises, go to the bathroom.

 - Help the bride stay hydrated and make sure she eats something.
 Between greeting guests, dancing, and participating in traditional wedding activities (bouquet toss, cake cutting, etc.), the bride often doesn’t have time to fill up her drink or grab a bite of food on the wedding day.
-Do all that you can to hand her a drink throughout the day, refill her glass when it’s empty, and help her sneak in a meal…even if it’s a quick one!
+Do all that you can to hand her a drink throughout the day (whether that's water or bubbly!), refill her glass when it’s empty, and help her sneak in a meal…even if it’s a quick one.
+Your bff will thank you for it!

 - Act as a greeter and hostess for guests.
 Point the guests to the guest book station, favors, gift tables, etc., throughout the day so all the guests don’t go rushing to the happy couple with these inquiries.